Dhobley (Lower Juba Region): Economy

-The main sources of income in Dhobley are the livestock trade, cross-border trade such as currency exchange, and the Airport of the city, the transport tax between the two countries.
-ETC.
+The main sources of income in Dhobley are the livestock trade, cross-border trade such as currency exchange, the airport of the city, and the transport tax between the two countries.

 Education

-Dhobley as 8 schools, three of which are high schools.
+Dhobley has 8 schools, three of which are high schools.

-Infrastructures
+Infrastructure

-The district is also rich in water and has about eight water boreholes and irrigates all the surrounding areas and a large number of livestock who come to the city during the drought in the districts around Dhobley and in the region NFD.
+The district is rich in water and has about eight water boreholes and irrigates all the surrounding areas and a large number of livestock who come to the city during the drought in the districts around Dhobley and in the region NFD.